How much data does Instagram use?

 If you’re an Android user, you can save even more data by downloading the Instagram Lite app.

-Instagram Lite is designed to work on slower mobile networks and reduces the app’s data usage by about 50% to 34.5 MB per hour.
+Instagram Lite can reduce data usage significantly by lowering image and video quality and limiting background activity.
 Image and video quality are heavily affected, but considering data usage is cut in half, the app is worth it for travelers on a tight data budget.

 Turn off background data usage